eugenusb/Cryptogram/README.md

 ## Without SCIP

 Running as before `> python solve_script.py excerpt.txt title.txt` would obviously fail but it will leave prepared the integer program at `optimization > model.zpl`.
 Then, you can download Zimpl [here](https://zimpl.zib.de/) and run `> zimpl model.zpl`.
-This will generate a `model.lp` file that can be fed and optimized by any other solver you have acces to.
+This will generate a `model.lp` file that can be fed and optimized by any other solver you have access to.
 Alternatively, running `> zimpl -t mps model.zpl` generates a `model.mps` file that can be read by [PuLP](https://coin-or.github.io/pulp/).